What Are The 9 Easiest Languages For English Speakers To Learn?

 This selection may also come as a surprise, but Indonesian has several qualities that make it a logical choice for English speakers.
 For starters, Indonesian — spoken natively by nearly 23 million people — is one of the few Asian languages that uses the Latin alphabet we know and love.
 Many Asian languages are incredibly difficult for English speakers to master due to the unfamiliar characters in their writing systems, but not Indonesian.
 It’s also a phonetic language, made up of words that are pronounced exactly the way they’re spelled.
 Now, Indonesian grammatical structures are very different from those in English, but don’t let that deter you!
 Its lack of rules make learning grammar a lot easier.
 There are no verb conjugations (you read that correctly!), no plurals (simply repeat the word twice), and no grammatical genders.
 If you’re not a fan of grammar rules, Indonesian could be a match made in heaven!

 Next up is another Romance language.
 Though not as widely spoken as Spanish or Portuguese, Italian still has more than 63 million native speakers.
 Its Latin roots allow for a sizable chunk of cognates English speakers will recognize, such as futuro (“future") and lotteria (“lottery"), two things we all wish we could controllare (“control").
 Perhaps the best part of choosing Italian is the possibility to learn with food!
 Italian cuisine has become a staple of many Western countries, bringing a number of Italian words into our regular vocabularies.
-Penne all’arrabbiata translates to “angry pasta" (presumably because it’s spicy!), and farfalle (the pasta shaped like bow ties or butterfly wings) actually means “butterflies."
+Penne all’arrabbiata translates to “angry pasta" (presumably because it’s spicy!), and farfalle (the pasta shaped like bow ties) actually means “butterflies."
 Doesn’t learning Italian sound delizioso?

 There’s one more major Romance language on our list, and this one is often a fan favorite.
 Although it’s not as easy to learn as some of its language cousins, French is spoken by nearly 76 million people in many different parts of the world (France, Canada, Belgium and Madagascar — to name only a few).
 As with the other Romance languages, the biggest benefit to choosing to learn French is the large amount of shared vocabulary.
 But this isn’t solely due to its linguistic roots.
 During the lengthy history of wars and conquests between France and England, key language parts were passed from one country to the other.
 This mostly came in the form of French vocabulary added to the English language, such as avant-garde and à la carte, although the word-sharing went from English to French as well (e.g. week-end).
 French pronunciation is a bit tricky, at first, but we often hear French accents in pop culture, making them easier to replicate than you may think.